jellyfishsolutions/lynx-admin-ui/README.md

 * `editorTemplate` and `editorParentTemplate` allow to specifies a custom editor template for the current entity;
 * `popupEditorTemplate` and `popupEditorParentTemplate` allow to specifies a custom popup editor template for the current entity;
 * `listTemplate` and `listParentTemplate` allow to specifies a custom list template for the current entity;
-* `listActionTemplate` allows to specifies a custom template to be used as the 'action' column (the last one) in the listing template.
+* `listActionTemplate` allows to specifies a custom template to be used as the 'action' column (the last one) in the listing template;
+* `relations` allows to specifies other TypeORM relations to load with the entity (useful for "lazy" relations).

 Each "template" parameter accepts both a `string`, containing the specified path, or a function that accept the current `req` request as argument and returns a `string`.
 Using the function version, it is possible to customize a template based on a specific request.